RAF Harrington: 492d Bombardment Group (Heavy)

 After the units were redesignated, the squadrons attached to the 801st were returned to their previous units without personnel or equipment.

 The Group ceased Carpetbagger missions on 16 September 1944 to haul gasoline to advancing mechanized forces in France and Belgium, along with attacking airfields, oil refineries, seaports, and other targets in France, the Low Countries, and Germany until February 1945.
 In October three of the 492d's squadrons, the 857th, 858th, and 859th, transitioned to night bombing operations.
 This proved to be a difficult transition, since the aircraft had been modified by the removal of the original bomb shackles and the oxygen systems.
 By mid-November, Headquarters, Eighth Air Force decided that the Carpetbagger aircraft just were not suitable and finally allocated oxygen-equipped B-24s for the new mission.
 The night bombing force of the 492nd became known as the "Black Liberators."

 On 17 December, the 859th was deployed to the Mediterranean Theater of Operations to perform special operations missions with Fifteenth Air Force.
 The squadron remained attached to a provisional group in Italy for the balance of the war.

 The 492d returned to clandestine "Carpetbagger" operations over Germany and German-occupied territory, using B-24, A-26, and British Mosquito aircraft in March 1945 to drop leaflets, demolition equipment, and agents.
 The Group received a Distinguished Unit Citation for these operations, performed at night despite adverse weather and vigorous opposition from enemy ground forces.
 The 492d was also cited by the French government for similar operations over France in 1944.

 The unit flew its last Carpetbagger mission in April 1945 and then ferried personnel and equipment to and from the Continent until July.
-It returned to Sioux Falls AAFld, South Dakota during July and August 1945, and was redesignated as a B-29 (Very Heavy) group to be used over Japan.
-However, the Japanese surrender canceled those plans and the Group was inactivated in October.
+It returned to Sioux Falls AAFld, South Dakota during July and August 1945, and was redesignated as a Boeing B-29 Super Fortress (Very Heavy) group to be used over Japan.
+However, the Japanese surrender cancelled those plans and the Group was inactivated in October.